shorebirdtech/shorebird/TRUSTED_TESTERS.md

 </manifest>
 ```

-Running `shorbird doctor` will check that your `AndroidManifest.xml` file
+Running `shorebird doctor` will check that your `AndroidManifest.xml` file
 is set up correctly.

 ## Shorebird's fork of Flutter